1987

 irena.grbac@hpm.hr

-Draško Holcer, PhD, MSc in Biology, senior curator.
+Asst.
+Prof. Draško Holcer, PhD, MSc in Biology, museum advisor.
 He has been working in the Museum since 1996.
 He is the manager of the collections of marine invertebrates.

 drasko.holcer@hpm.hr

-Marijana Vuković, MSc in Biology, senior curator.
+Marijana Vuković, MSc in Biology, museum advisor.
 She has been working in the Museum since 1996.
 She is the manager of the collections of myriapods.

 Voditeljica je Zbirke stonoga.